Drum Brake Vs Disc Brake: Which is the Better Choice?

 Additionally, in a drum brake, large brake shoes are used for creating frictional contact with the rotating drum lines.
 And, the brake pads are regulated by the large size hydraulic cylinders placed inside the drum.
 While, in a disc brake, small brake pads are used for making frictional contact with the disc in rotation.
 And, to govern the clamping movement of brake pads, small hydraulic cylinders located inside the caliper are used.

-Overall, the battle between drum brake Vs disc brake here is won by the drum brakes as it has larger arrangement than the disc brake system.
+Overall, the battle between drum brake vs disc brake here is won by the drum brakes as it has a larger arrangement than the disc brake system.

-In case of drum brakes, brake oil enters the drum having high pressure and applies it to the pistons of wheel cylinder that forces the piston to move.
+In the case of drum brakes, brake oil enters the drum having high pressure and applies it to the pistons of the wheel cylinder forcing the piston to move.
 With this, the brake shoes move outward and clamp the rotating drum lines.

 However, in the disc brake system, when the brake is applied, the piston forces the compressed brake oil to the brake caliper.
-Creating high pressure, the oil enters the caliper that makes the right and left pad move.
+Creating high pressure, the oil enters the caliper which makes the right and left pads move.
 With this, the brake shoes move inward and clamp the rotating disc.

 Comparing drum brake Vs disc brake